The TMT Early-Career Initiative: preparing a global network of early-career scientists and engineers to advance the TMT partnership.

 Please be as specific as possible

-Previous workshops are 2016 TMT Future Leaders (Hilo, Hawaii) and 2017 TMT Future Leaders (Santa Cruz, California).
-Participation in a previous workshop is not required -- we are looking for a mix of new and returning participants in 2018.
+Previous workshops are 2016 TMT Future Leaders (Hilo, Hawaii), 2017 TMT Future Leaders (Santa Cruz, California), and 2018 TECI Workshop (Pasadena, California).
+Participation in a previous workshop is not required -- we are looking for a mix of new and returning participants in 2020.

 TECI Program (post-workshop activities)

 The 2020 TECI Workshop is the starting point for the full 2020 TECI Program.

 The full TECI program will involve a greater commitment from participants.
 Additional expectations might include:

 Additional pre-workshop preparation